fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 14.18.1 =
+* [Added] Adds translation files that were previously only hosted at wordpress.org.
+* [Fixed] Fixes bugs when numbering and rearranging photos in the Block Editor.
+* [Fixed] Bug fixes in WP All Import integration.
+Assign photo meta data to attachments to vehicles as they are imported.
+* [Fixed] Do not let the Vehicles > Taxonomies settings prevent the Categories taxonomy from working if someone adds it to the vehicles post type.

 = 14.18.0 =
 * [Added] Adds the description field to the Attributes meta box in the Classic Editor.